Matthias Rößler: Political career

 In 1989, Rößler joined the opposition movement Democratic Awakening.
 He took over functions in the central party leadership in Berlin and was a science policy spokesman of the party.
 He also served on the group's state board of Saxony.

 In 1990, he was instrumental in forming the Ministry of Culture of the Free State of Saxony.
 He joined the CDU, which he represented in the parliament of Saxony.
 He was one of the initiators of the founding of the Hannah Arendt Institute for Research on Totalitarianism in Dresden, to explore totalitarian structures and their impact on individuals and society.

 From September 1994 to April 2002, Rößler was Saxon State Minister for Education, and was also the Chairman of the German Sportministerkonferenz (conference of sport ministers).
 From 18 April 2002 to 10 November 2004, he was Minister for Science and Art.

 On 16 September 2009, Rößler was nominated as successor of the retiring speaker of parliament Erich Iltgen and elected on 29 September with 82 votes out of 132.
 On 26 May 2005 he was awarded the Sächsische Verfassungsmedaille by Erich Iltgen for the "Mitgestaltung der Grundzüge der sächsischen Bildungspolitik" (participation in the founding structure of Saxon education policy).
 Since his election to as speaker of parliament, he has been a member of the Sächsischer Verdienstorden (Saxon Order of Merit).

 Rößler was a CDU delegate to the Federal Convention for the purpose of electing the President of Germany in 2017.
 Ahead of the Christian Democrats’ leadership election in 2018, he publicly endorsed Friedrich Merz to succeed Angela Merkel as the party’s chair.

+In June 2022, Rößler announced that he would not stand in the 2024 state elections but instead resign from active politics by the end of the parliamentary term.